-There are a handful of mountain bikes available for the use of guests who may, of course, also use the estate's tennis court (balls and rackets are provided).
+Mountain bikes can be hired locally for those wishing to explore, and of course, you can also use the estate's tennis court (balls and rackets are provided).
 It's not in pristine condition but good enough to have a fun, friendly game.

 El Gastor, the nearest village, is a short drive away (or a very pleasant 3 km walk).

-The village has several bars and restaurants, a number of shops (bakery, butcher's, greengrocers etc.) and a petrol station.
+The village has several bars and restaurants, and a number of shops (bakery, butcher's, greengrocers etc.).
 The people of the village are very welcoming and you are bound to make new friends should you venture out for lunch or dinner.

 For trips out, you are spoilt for choice here.
 Ronda is half an hour away.
 Straddling the extraordinary Tajo Gorge which plunges to a depth of more than 150 metres, it is known as "The City of Dreams".
 With its mansion houses, quaint narrow streets, museums, art galleries and Spain's oldest bullring, it is well worth visiting.